There's your life in the classroom, and then there's your life. At SLU-Madrid, we encourage you to become a more complete, stronger you.

 Paloma Gómez de Salazar was born in southern Spain, but has always lived in Madrid.
 She graduated from the Pontifical University of Comillas with a bachelor's degree in psychology.

 Carlos Villar Moreu was born in Madrid and has lived most of his life here.
-Villar graduated from the Universidad Autónoma de Madrid with a bachelor's degree in history.
-Villar has worked in different fields throughout his career, from data recording in a financial and legal consulting firm to teaching English and coordinating English teachers for a private academy.
+He graduated from the Universidad Autónoma de Madrid with a bachelor's degree in history.
+Carlos has worked in different fields throughout his career, from data recording in a financial and legal consulting firm to teaching English and coordinating English teachers for a private academy.
 He has developed a special interest in helping students achieve their goals and assisting with obtaining the NIE, TIE and other official documents students may need.

 Mohit Naregalkar is from Mumbai, India.
 He graduated from Mumbai University with a bachelor's degree in business.
 He continued his studies in Mumbai to obtain a post-graduate degree in travel and tourism, after which he worked for a travel company as a marketing and event coordinator.